AWS

 AWS CLI added support for SSO late 2019 so you can use it seamlessly in your developer workflow from the CLI without going to the developers portal every time and paste short-lived credentials to the console.

-Prerequisite
+Prerequisite #

-Setup AWS SSO with an IDP
+Setup AWS SSO with an IDP #

-The first step is to have AWS SSO setup and configured.
+The first step is to have AWS SSO set up and configured.
 This should be done by someone with the right admin access permissions to both the IdP and AWS.
 Check out how to set up AWS SSO with G Suite as IDP.

-Install AWS CLI (v2)
+Install AWS CLI (v2) #

 On your local machine, if you don’t already have it, install AWS CLI v2.

-Configure an SSO Profile
+Configure an SSO Profile #

 Similar to the aws configure command that creates a new profile in ~/.aws/config with long-lived access keys aws configure sso command creates a new SSO profile.

-aws configure sso will prompt you for:
+aws configure sso will prompt you to:

 ep@macbook-pro-73 aws % aws configure sso